-Mexico’s Lopez Obrador to ask Biden for help with coronavirus vaccines in virtual summit
+Mexico’s López Obrador to ask Biden for help with coronavirus vaccines in virtual summit

 “You will need Mexican and Central American workers to grow, to produce,” he told reporters Saturday, describing the pitch.
 “We are better off ordering the migratory flow, legalizing it to give the workers a guarantee so that they do not risk their lives, so that human rights are protected.”

-He said the idea was similar to the Bracero program, the series of agreements between the United States and Mexico which allowed for the arrival of thousands of Mexican farmworkers in the United States during World War II.
+He said the idea was similar to the Bracero program, agreements between the United States and Mexico that allowed for the arrival of thousands of Mexican farmworkers in the United States during World War II.

 “If you don’t have Mexican labor, how will the United States increase production?” he said.
-Under his proposal, Central American migrants would also get access to U.S. work visas.
+Under his proposal, Central American migrants also would have access to U.S. work visas.

-When Trump was president, López Obrador agreed to a series of measures that limited migration to the United States, from a program that forced asylum seekers to wait in Mexico to a deployment of Mexico’s national guard to detain migrants.
+When Trump was president, López Obrador agreed to measures that limited migration to the United States, including a program that forced asylum seekers to wait in Mexico and a deployment of Mexico’s national guard to detain migrants.
 As Biden reverses many of Trump’s policies, López Obrador is now trying to recalibrate his platform.

-Biden and López Obrador are both aware that liberalizing their countries’ immigration policies could lead to an increase in the migration of Central Americans and others through Mexico to the United States.
+Biden and López Obrador are aware that liberalizing their countries’ immigration policies could lead to an increase in the migration of Central Americans and others through Mexico to the United States.
 López Obrador has called himself a defender of migrant rights, but such migration flows have become increasingly unpopular among Mexicans.

 Mexican officials described López Obrador’s work visa pitch as an attempt to strike a balance between supporting migration without appearing to encourage unregulated groups to travel through the country.